rphmeier/allocators/README.md

 ## Fallback Allocator
 This composes two `BlockOwners`: a main allocator and a fallback.
 If the main allocator fails to allocate, it turns to the fallback.

+## Proxy Allocator
+This wraps any allocator and something which implements the `ProxyLogger` trait, which provides functions to log allocation, deallocation, and reallocation in any arbitrary way.
+It has practical applications in debug builds for measuring how an allocator is being utilized.